Ebazhanov/linkedin-skill-assessments-quizzes/jquery/jquery-quiz.md

 1. [Source: .children() | jQuery API Documentation](https://api.jquery.com/children/)
 2. [Source: .contents() | jQuery API Documentation](https://api.jquery.com/contents/)

 #### Q72.
-If you JavaScript project involves a lot of DOM manipulation, but no AJAX or animation, which version of jQuery should you use?
+If your JavaScript project involves a lot of DOM manipulation, but no AJAX or animation, which version of jQuery should you use?

 - [ ] jQuery 3 compressed
 - [ ] jQuery 3 slim